Exploring frontiers and finding cures.

 At the pinnacle of his career and life, Fred died of lung cancer.
 He was just 45 years old.

-The center’s presence in Washington has helped spawn a significant life sciences sector in the state.
-More than 400 life sciences/global health organizations can be found in Washington State, as well as top-tier research and academic institutions such as the University of Washington and Seattle Children’s Hospital.
+The center’s presence in Washington has helped spawn a significant life science sector in the state.
+More than 900 life science/global health organizations can be found in Washington State as well as top-tier research and academic institutions such as the University of Washington and Seattle Children’s Hospital.

 The future is never certain.
 But what is certain is that the Fred Hutchinson Cancer Research Center offers hope that cancer, HIV and related diseases will not only be successfully treated during our lifetime, but perhaps one day be cured as well.